Battle of Tabqa Airbase: Retreat and collapse

 On 24 August ISIS fighters breached Tabqa and took control over large parts of the air base.
 This attack occurred when the army was already retreating from the base to the Ithriya area, leaving a small garrison behind.
 The base was eventually captured that day.
-According to Elijah J. Magnier, ISIS destroyed a MiG-21 fighter jet, while 15 other MiG-21s and all helicopters were evacuated from the base.
+According to Elijah J. Magnier, ISIS militants destroyed a MiG-21 fighter jet, while 15 other MiG-21s and all helicopters were evacuated from the base.
 The SOHR also confirmed all military aircraft were evacuated from the base during the retreat, while according to Charles Lister (Brookings Doha Center) ISIS captured a number of MiG-21B's, SA-16 MANPADS and Atoll missiles in the base, but noted that it was unclear whether the MiG-21Bs were at all operational.

 In the final assault 170 soldiers were killed, while since the start of the battle 346 ISIS fighters and 195 soldiers had been killed.
 The number of dead soldiers was later updated to 200.
 Another 150 soldiers were reportedly captured, while 700 soldiers managed to retreat.

 Post-battle engagements

 The next day jet fighters launched seven airstrikes on the surroundings of the air base.
 According to the SOHR, ISIS captured the al-Ajrawi farm nearby.
 It also reported that the ISIS prevented vehicles entering and leaving Raqqa province for fear of Syrian soldiers being transported out of the province.
 On 27 August ISIS captured more than 20 soldiers in the farmlands of Tabqa, while 27 soldiers and eight ISIS fighters were killed in fighting at the Athraya checkpoint in eastern Hama countryside.
 Sixty soldiers who were hiding near the Athraya area managed to reach Salamiyah.

-On 28 August Syrian fighter jets launched a precise attack on an IS HQ in the city of Mohasan, during a meeting between military leaders and sharia judges.
+On 28 August Syrian fighter jets launched a precise attack on an IS HQ in the city of Al-Muhasan, during a meeting between military leaders and sharia judges.
 The attack resulted in the deaths of most leaders inside (numbering six), while others were wounded.
 Another airstrike occurred the same day against an IS camp near Baath Dam, killing and wounding dozens of insurgents.